nerves-project/nerves/docs/Experimental Features.md

 patched firmware size `4425660` has a pretty significant size reduction.
 For such a small change, we might expect more.
-A lot of this size come from the files that are also included in the firmware that are not currently being patched such as the linux kernel and other files that do not change frequently.
+A lot of this size come from the files that are also included in the firmware that are not currently being patched such as the Linux kernel and other files that do not change frequently.
-We anticipate that all other files wil offer similar support, but we started with the first most impactful file, the SquashFS root filesystem, so we can begin testing this workflow using devices.
+We anticipate that all other files will offer similar support, but we started with the first most impactful file, the SquashFS root filesystem, so we can begin testing this workflow using devices.